 The echoes of the Nazi Holocaust experimentation linger in our collective memory, a haunting reminder of the depths of human depravity.
-The abhorrent experiments conducted during this dark period of history, driven by a twisted ideology of racial purity and a callous disregard for human life, continue to provoke outrage and condemnation.
+Now, the abhorrent experiments conducted during this dark period of history, driven by a twisted ideology of racial purity and a callous disregard for human life, continue to provoke outrage and condemnation.
 Yet, even in the face of such unspeakable horror, questions arise about whether any knowledge or insights could be gleaned from the data and observations gathered during these experiments, and whether such knowledge could be used to benefit humanity today.

 Main Subheading